HamadBenAli/pdsnd_github/README.md

-### Date created
+### Date
-Include the date you created this project and README file.
+Saturday, 16 November 2019

 ### Project Title
-Replace the Project Title
+Bikeshare Project

 ### Description
-Describe what your project is about and what it does
+Bikeshare is a python project to caluclate statistics which has intreactive environment where user chooses the data file and filter for dataset to analyze

 ### Files used
-Include the files used
+chicago.csv
+new_york_city.csv
+washington.csv

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Thank to Udacity team who helped me to build a solid base in my data science journey